idanmel/hahimur/README.md

   - See a blank page with no tournaments ✅
   - See one tournament ✅
   - See many tournaments ✅
-  - Will never see a tournaments with the same name twice
+  - Will never see a tournaments with the same name twice ✅

+- A User can see the stages of a tournament ✅
+  - See a blank page with no stages ✅
+  - See 1 stage ✅
+  - see many stages ✅
+  - Will never see a stage with the same name twice ✅

 - A User can see a match ✅
 - A User can see a list of matches
 - Matches are unique
-  -  Round of 16 game 1 can't happen twice
+  -  Will never see Round of 16 match 1 twice